 Jenna is a freelance writer who got into blogging in college and copywriting upon graduation.
 Jenna has usually written about topics that mean a lot to her, such as health and medicine when applied to family and loved ones.
 Jenna is an avid runner, as long as its not a marathon distance jog!

 – – – –

-Have you also wondered about how you can contract STDs or how to reduce your risk of contracting them?
+Have you also wondered about STDs and how they are contracted or how to reduce your risk of contracting them?
 Did this help answer your questions?
 Share your thoughts in the comments section below!

 - STD Prevention